+'''

 point_to_cartesian (points, , full=False)

+convert coordinates of a point to Cartesian coordinates

+Parameters

-- points (ndarray) Points given in grid coordinates - full (bool) Compatibility option not used in this method polar_coordinates_real (origin, , ret_angle=False)
+• points (ndarray) - Points given in grid coordinates

+• full (bool) - Compatibility option not used in this method

+Returns

+The Cartesian coordinates of the point

+Return type

+ndarray

+polar_coordinates_real (origin, , ret_angle=False)

 return polar coordinates associated with the grid

+Parameters

-- origin (ndarray) Coordinates of the origin at which the polar coordinate system is anchored. - ret_angle (bool) Determines whether angles are returned alongside the distance.
-If False only the distance to the origin is returned for each support point of the grid.
-If True, the distance and angles are returned.
-For a 1d system system, the angle is defined as the sign of the difference between the point and the origin, so that angles can either be 1 or -1.
-For 2d systems and 3d systems, polar coordinates and spherical coordinates are used, respectively.
+• origin (ndarray) - Coordinates of the origin at which the polar coordinate system is

+• ret angle (bool) - Determines whether angles are returned alongside the distance.
+If

+False only the distance to the origin is returned for each support point of the grid.
+If True,

+the distance and angles are returned.
+For a 1d system system, the angle is defined as the sign

+of the difference between the point and the origin, so that angles can either be 1 or -1.
+For 2d

+systems and 3d systems, polar coordinates and spherical coordinates are used, respectively.

+Return type

 ndarray | Tuple[ndarray, ndarray, ndarray]

+slice (indices)

+return a subgrid of only the specified axes

+Parameters

+indices (list) - Indices indicating the axes that are retained in the subgrid

+Returns

+The subgrid

+Return type

+CartesianGrid

+property state: Dict[str, Any]

+the state of the grid

+Type

+dict

+property volume: float

+total volume of the grid

+Type

+float

+'''